insightsengineering/locksmith/README.md

 ## Configuration file

 If you'd like to set the above options in a configuration file, by default `locksmith` checks `~/.locksmith`, `~/.locksmith.yaml` and `~/.locksmith.yml` files.

-If this file exists, `locksmith` uses options defined there, unless they are overridden by command line flags.
+If any of these files exist, `locksmith` will use options defined there, unless they are overridden by command line flags or environment variables.

 You can also specify custom path to configuration file with `--config <your-configuration-file>.yml` command line flag.
 When using custom configuration file, if you specify command line flags, the latter will still take precedence.